Enalean/bz2tuleap/Readme.md

   For instance when "status" changed from NEW to CONFIRMED There is no informations about changes in bugzilla XML.

+* Tags

+  feature doesn't exist in Tuleap

+* Private comment or attachment

+  feature doesn't exist in Tuleap

 How to use it
 -------------